Josiah Spode: Successors

 Josiah Spode II (1755–1827), Josiah's elder son, succeeded to the business in 1797.
 He was magnificently prepared for the role, an experienced salesman as well as a potter, having gained an invaluable knowledge of marketing in fashionable London.
 He was active in the North Staffordshire Pitt Club and entered politics.
-He became Captain of the 'Pottery Troop' Cavalry Division affiliated to the Staffordshire Yeomanry at its foundation in 1798 until its disbandment in 1805.
+In 1798 he raised and with the rank of Captain commanded the Loyal Pottery Volunteer Cavalry, the mounted division of the Loyal Staffordshire Pottery Association of Hanley, Shelton and Stoke, affiliated to the Staffordshire Yeomanry, until it was stood down at the Peace of Amiens in 1802.
 He was granted a coat-of-arms in 1804.
 In 1811, with James Caldwell of Linley Wood, he successfully opposed a move by government to impose taxation on the work of the Potteries.

 Josiah II, who was a flautist, was father of Josiah III (1777), and grandfather of Josiah IV, a convert to Roman Catholicism, who founded Hawkesyard Priory near Rugeley.
 His daughter Sabia married George Whieldon at Stoke in 1809.

 Samuel Spode (born 1757), Josiah I's second son, inherited the Foley factory which his father had built for him at Lane End, which produced salt-glazed wares up to the end of the eighteenth century.
 Josiah Spode (born 1790), the son of Samuel and his wife Sarah, emigrated to Tasmania where he held a position as Controller of Convicts.

 After several generations under the guidance of the Copeland family, the Spode name is now owned by the Portmeirion pottery company, which now produces some of the former Spode patterns.